20centcroak/github-cheatsheet/cheatsheet.md

     git branch -d featureX
 >Deleted branch featureX (was 774c2a6).

 Actually it only deletes the branch label.
-This is fine while there is no modification in this branch that has ot been merged
+This is fine while there is no modification in this branch that has not been merged in another branch.
+If not, an error message is displayed because the modifications can't be referenced by any other git reference (commit, branch label, tags, ...)

 ### List branches
 list local branches only: